 Writing is more formal and structured than speaking.
 You want your pitch to sound natural and conversational.
 Reading it aloud then tinkering with the words will help you sound more authentic.

 How to deliver your elevator pitch

 The best-worded elevator pitch in the world will fall flat unless it’s presented well.
 When you give the speech, look the person in the eye, smile and deliver your message in an upbeat, confident manner.

 What the interviewer will determine from your pitch:

 - How have you helped previous employees and how you can help their organisation?

 - A well-prepared, well-delivered elevator pitch is a sign that you have done your homework.
 This is a hallmark of professionalism and career dedication.
 It’s a good indication that a person who takes the time to ace their interview may also have an excellent work ethic once hired.

 - Beyond all else, an elevator pitch should give the potential employer an idea of your skills and experience and be able to apply it to the current opportunity.

-“I am a Marketing Manager of a small FMCG business, I have two direct reports and am passionate about driving brand and category growth whilst partnering closely with retailers.
-In my current role I have been able to drive double digit growth in a declining category though brand repositioning, new product development and an integrated marketing campaign.
+“I am the Marketing Manager of a small FMCG business, I have two direct reports and am passionate about driving brand and category growth whilst partnering closely with retailers.
+In my current role, I have been able to drive double-digit growth in a declining category though brand repositioning, new product development and an integrated marketing campaign.
 I would like to continue on this trajectory and become Marketing Manager of XYZ brand in a large FMCG business.”